homanchou/xr/book/13-Add-Simple-Hands-For-Avatar.md

 Add the new system to the `orchestrator.ts` and initialize it like we always do.

 We can test this in a desktop browser that has the WebXR emulator extension.
-At the bottom of the init function add this:
+At the bottom of the init function add this little test subscription so we can see data being output (we'll remove it right after we confirmed it works):

 ```typescript
 config.hand_controller.left_axes.subscribe((evt) => {